HMS Hursley (L84): Kriti

-Despite her new name and new crew, the ship remained part of the 22nd Destroyer Flotilla, and in January 1944 was assigned to duties escorting convoys from North Africa to Naples in preparation for the planned Allied landings at Anzio ("Operation Shingle").
-She was attached to the Southern Attack Force ("Force X-Ray") under U.S. Navy command to support the landing by the U.S. VI Corps.
-On 20 January she sailed from Naples and two days later, as the troops went ashore, provided support despite enemy air attacks.
+On 2 November 1943, Hursley was transferred to the Royal Hellenic Navy and renamed Kriti ("Crete").
+Despite her new name and new crew, the ship remained part of the 22nd Destroyer Flotilla.
+In January 1944 she was assigned to duties escorting convoys from North Africa to Naples.
+She was attached to the Southern Attack Force ("Force X") to support the landing by the U.S. VI Corps, forming part of the escort force.
+On 21 January she sailed from Naples, arriving at the beachhead on 22 January.
 Kriti remained at Anzio into February providing defence for military convoys and fire support for ground troops.

 From March to July she returned to normal flotilla duties while based at Algiers, then in August took part in "Operation Dragoon", the invasion of Southern France.
 She sailed from Naples on 12 August as part of the escort of Convoy SF2, which comprised 38 LCIs, arriving at "Delta Beach" (Saint-Tropez) two days later.

 Kriti resumed her usual duties in September, but was transferred to the British Aegean Force to support military operations to re-occupy the Aegean islands and Greek mainland.
-In November she was transferred to the Greek 12th Flotilla at Piraeus, and was engaged in supporting military operations in the Aegean until the end of the war in Europe in May 1945.
+She was engaged in supporting military operations in the Aegean until the end of the war in Europe in May 1945.

 After V-E Day she was transferred on loan to the Royal Hellenic Navy and remained there until 12 December 1959 when she reverted to Royal Navy control and was placed on the Disposal List.
-The ship was sold for breaking-up in Greece on 27 April 1960 and towed to ship-breakers later that year.